LoginRadius/engineering-portal/content/full-text-search-in-mongodb/index.md

 ## Conclusion

 I hope you learned something new today.
 Here is an interesting article on [Self-Hosted MongoDB](https://www.loginradius.com/blog/async/self-hosted-mongo/).
 I also invite you to try stuff on your own and share your experience in the comment section.
-Furthermore, if you face any problems with any of the above definitions, please feel free to ask me in the comments below.
+Furthermore, if you face any problems with any of the above definitions, please feel free to ask me in the comments section below.